nzhang89/Ribomake/README.md

 * Method 1 (Recommended):

 Execute `SetupSnakemake.py` script.
+This script helps to complete `config.yaml` and `envs/all_env.yaml` files, including the sample sheet file, Snakemake codes folder, data processing output folder, non-coding RNA Bowtie2 index path, STAR index path, STAR GTF file, etc.

 Run `python SetupSnakemake.py -h` to see the full list of arguments.
 The `snakemake_folder` is where the codes of the workflow are put into.
 It should be different from the current downloaded repository folder.
 The `analysis_folder` is where the output files and report should be put into.

 ```
 usage: SetupSnakemake.py [-h] [--skip_adapter {False,True}] [--adapter ADAPTER] [--cutadapt_ncore CUTADAPT_NCORE]